VilhoValittu/CamillaFIR/user_manual.md

-# CamillaFIR (v2.6.5 Stable) – Official Documentation
+# CamillaFIR (v2.7.0 Stable) – Official Documentation

 CamillaFIR is an AI-assisted DSP engine designed for creating high-resolution FIR filters.
-The program analyzes room acoustics to correct not only the frequency response but also time-domain errors, phase shifts, and room resonances (modes).
+The program analyzes room acoustics to correct frequency response, time-domain errors, and room resonances (modes).

 ---

+## What's New in v2.7.0?

+1. **Smart Windowing (Tukey Window)**: `Asymmetric` and `Minimum Phase` filters now utilize a Tukey window.
+This preserves the leading-edge energy and transients of the impulse response much more effectively than the traditional Hann window, resulting in punchier and more dynamic sound.
+2. **True Acoustic Analysis**: The engine now removes the speaker's Time of Flight (TOF) before analysis.
+As a result, the distances listed under "Acoustic Events" in the Summary (e.g., 1.2m or 0.8m) represent actual acoustic reflections from room surfaces.
+3. **Enhanced Dashboard**:
+   - **Level Match Range**: A grey shaded area in the magnitude plot indicates the specific frequency range where the speaker's level has been synchronized with the target curve.
+   - **Measured (Clean)**: The measured response is now psychoacoustically smoothed for better readability, matching the default view in professional tools like REW.

+---

-## Technical Note: Filter Activity Beyond Defined Limits
+## Technical Note: Filter Behavior

-You may notice "debris" or slight ripples in the filter response even above the specified correction limits (such as `mag_c_max` or `phase_limit`).
-This is normal and occurs due to the following technical reasons:
+You may notice slight ripples in the filter response even above specified limits.
+This occurs for several technical reasons:

-1. **Global Normalization Offset:** To prevent digital clipping caused by significant bass boosts, the engine lowers the entire filter level (e.g., -69 dB).
-This shifts the entire response away from the zero-line, making the filter appear "active" across the whole spectrum.
+1. **Global Offset**: The entire filter level is shifted (e.g., -70 dB) to accommodate significant bass boosts without digital clipping.
+The Dashboard aligns these lines visually for easier comparison.
-2. **Theoretical Phase (Crossovers):** If crossovers are defined, their phase correction is calculated across the entire frequency range (up to 20,000 Hz).
-This ensures timing integrity for the crossover slopes.
+2. **Theoretical Phase**: Crossover phase corrections are calculated across the full spectrum (up to 20 kHz) to ensure perfect timing integrity across all bands.
-3. **FIR Math & Windowing:** Sharp, narrow-band corrections at low frequencies (like a 32 Hz resonance notch) create mathematical "ringing" or sidelobes.
-The application of the Hann window makes this energy visible even far outside the primary correction zone.
-4. **Soft Transition (Damping):** Phase correction does not cut off abruptly at the limit.
-It tapers off gradually to avoid electrical artifacts and ringing in the transition region, resulting in a more natural sound.
+3. **Soft Clipping**: The `max_boost` setting is enforced using a "Soft Clip" algorithm.
+This ensures a smooth transition and prevents harsh digital artifacts if the target curve demands more gain than allowed.

+---

+## Summary: The Ideal Dashboard (v2.7.0)

+1. **Magnitude**: The orange `Predicted` line follows the green target line within the correction zone.
+The grey vertical bar shows where the levels were matched.
+2. **Measured (Clean)**: The blue line is smooth and intersects the target curve perfectly within the grey match range.
+3. **Group Delay**: Bass region peaks are significantly flattened.
+The Summary report should now show logical distances (centimeters or meters) for room reflections.
+4. **Filter dB**: The purple line represents the filter's workload, staying within the bounds of your `max_boost` setting.

+## Acoustic Intelligence: Analysis and Actions

+Starting from version 2.7.0, the reported distances are highly accurate because the speaker's Time of Flight (TOF) is removed before analysis.
+The "Acoustic Events" list in the Summary report acts as an acoustic X-ray of your room:

+1. **Resonance**:
+   - Typically found at frequencies below 200 Hz.
+   - These represent standing waves (room modes).
+   - **Action**: Use the TDC (Temporal Decay Control) feature to dampen the decay time of these modes.
+The higher the "Error (ms)", the more beneficial the TDC correction will be.

+2. **Reflection**:
+   - Generally found at frequencies above 200 Hz.
+   - The reported "Distance" indicates the extra path length the sound travelled (from the speaker to a surface and back to the microphone).
+   - **Example**: If you see a reflection at 1.2 meters, look for a reflective surface (like a desk, floor, or side wall) approximately 60 cm away from the speaker.
+   - **Action**: You can mitigate these by placing acoustic panels at the reflection points or by fine-tuning the placement of your speakers or listening chair.

+3. **Confidence Index (Confidence %)**:
+   - Represents how clearly the DSP engine can distinguish the direct sound from room noise and clutter.
+   - A value above 80% is excellent.
+A low value at a specific frequency suggests a very strong or complex reflection that is difficult to correct perfectly through DSP alone without physical acoustic treatment.

 ---